R-Ahmed-Khan/PathSeeker/README.md

 # Tabular RL-Based 2D Path Planning for UGV

 This repository contains the implementation of a Tabular Reinforcement Learning (RL) approach for solving the problem of 2D path planning of an Unmanned Ground Vehicle (UGV) that tracks a moving target while avoiding fixed obstacles.
-The problem is addressed in a grid-based environment, where the UGV navigates to the target while also tracking into account its heading and learning to avoid obstacles based on Q-learning algorithm.
+The problem is addressed in a grid-based environment, where the UGV navigates to the target while also taking into account its heading and learning to avoid obstacles based on Q-learning algorithm.

 ## Table of Contents
 1. [Problem Overview](#problem-overview)